szaghi/StringiFor/README.md

 type(varying_string), allocatable :: asetofstring(:)
 allocate(asetofstring(10)) ! all 10 elements can have diffent lengths
 ```
 Its major issues are related to IO operations: however, this is addressed by new Fortran support for defined IO for derived type that make more effortless the IO of such an object.
-The other main issue is impossibility to use the standard slice notation to access to substring: aniso_varying_string addresses (partially) this issue by public-exposing the wrapped allocatable character of its implementations thus allowing the slicing of it, e.g.
+The other main issue is the impossibility to use the standard slice notation to access to substring: aniso_varying_string addresses (partially) this issue by public-exposing the wrapped allocatable character of its implementations thus allowing the slicing of it, e.g.
 ```fortran
 type(varying_string) :: astring
 astring = 'abcdefg'
 print "(A)", astring%chars(2:3) ! print 'bc'
 ```

+#### StringiFor

+StringiFor shares the same philosophy of aniso_varying_string, thut it has the same pros and cons.
+However, StringiFor is an Object Oriented Designed class, thus it has some peculiariaties distinguishing it from aniso_varying_string, see [StringiFor Peculiarities](#stringifor-peculiarities).

 #### Comparison results

+The following table summarizes the comparison analysis.

 | issue                       | standard character | deferred-length allocatable character | aniso_varying_string | StringiFor         |
 |-----------------------------|--------------------|---------------------------------------|----------------------|--------------------|